margolisj/go-supreme/readme.md

 ## TODO:
 ### Current
 * Bugs
-  * Add task name to log output
-  * Add API as a log variable and update log stats file
   * Make sure checkout retries correctly after decline
 * Continue Log stats upgrade
   * Look into which wait times were most effective
   * Do some analysis to see what happened with denies
-* Look to improve algorithm resilancy
+* Look to improve algorithm recilancy
 * Skip checkout for desktop
 * Add store credit option to task
 * Add get time from some source to calculate computer time drift